KatsMcrevi/hello-world/README.md

 # hello-world

-Hello!
+Good bye!

-London is the capital of Great Britain!
-The sun is shining now very bright! :)
+Minsk is a capital of Belarus.